-The APIC Center for Research, Practice, and Innovation (CRPI) would like to inform you that the 2024 APIC Distinguished Scientist Award nominations have concluded.
-Our nomination panel is currently reviewing the submissions and making a selection.
-We anticipate making an announcement soon regarding the recipient of the award.
+The APIC Center for Practice, Research, and Innovation (CRPI) would like to announce that the 2024 recipient of the APIC Distinguished Scientist Award is Dr. Curtis Donskey, MD.
 Thank you for your interest and participation in this prestigious recognition.

 For any additional questions or concerns, please feel free to email CRPI@Apic.org.